VIBTOBIlab/DecoNFlow/docs/usage.md

 | `name` | Custom sample name.
 Spaces in sample names are automatically converted to underscores (`_`). |
 | `type` | Cell type name                                                                               |
 | `file` | Full path to .cov file.
 File has to be gzipped and have the extension ".cov.gz".             |

-An [example samplesheet](../assets/reference.csv) has been provided with the pipeline.

 ### Bulk samples